palladius/character-consistency-studio/docs/USER_MANUAL.md

 # Character Consistency Studio - User Manual

-Welcome to the Character Consistency Studio!
+Welcome to the Character Consistency Studio, vibe-coded by Riccardo using AI Studio "build" feature!

 This guide will walk you through all the features of the application to help you get the most out of your creative process.

 ## Core Concepts